 An optimum way to arrive at Shey Phoksundo Lake is to choose the Shey Phoksundo trek package.

-The trip starts with a 55 minutes flight from Kathmandu to Nepalgunj.
+The trip starts with a 55-minute flight from Kathmandu to Nepalgunj.
 From Nepalgunj, take another flight to Jufal, from where the trek to Shey Phoksundo Lake actually begins.